Dear readers of ADxS.org, please forgive the disruption.

 • Ventral

-• Dopaminergic neural pathways
+• Dopaminergic nerve pathways

 4. Fight-Flight-Freeze-System (FFFS) according to new RST